Get THE RACK DEMO

 Mistake 3: Rushing Into Complex Genetics

 Designer morphs grab attention.
-New breeders see $10,000 animals and immediately want to produce something similar.
-They buy proven Het Clowns, Lesser Platinums, and other complex genetics without understanding the odds.
+New breeders see high-value animals and immediately want to produce something similar.
+They buy proven hets and complex genetics without understanding the odds.

 Complex projects require large numbers to hit desired combinations.
 A Het Clown x Het Clown pairing gives you 25% visual Clowns.
 You need multiple clutches to see profit.
 Single-clutch projects with expensive hets often lose money.

 Genetic miscalculations multiply losses.
-That $3,000 "Het Monsoon" female might not carry the gene at all.
-Visual verification takes years, and by then you've invested thousands in a dead-end project.
+An expensive "Het Monsoon" female might not carry the gene at all.
+Visual verification takes years, and by then you have invested thousands in a dead-end project.

 The Solution: Start Simple, Build Systematically